April 2024 SL Web User Group summary

 Official Viewers Status

-No updates through the week, leaving the current crop of official viewers as:
+No changes to any of the official viewers through the week, leaving the list as:

 • Release channel cohorts (please see my notes on manually installing RC viewer versions if you wish to install any release candidate(s) yourself).